History

 1973

 - The Board of the Metropolitan Toronto YMCA initiated a long-range financial development campaign called Investment in Values, which helped to transform the Toronto YMCA.
-It resulted in the building of four new full service program centres including North York (1980), Metro Central (1984), Mississauga (1989) and Scarborough (1990).
+It resulted in the building of four new full-service program centres, including North York (1980), Metro Central (1984), Mississauga (1989), and Scarborough (1990).
 The plan also called for a major renovation of the West End YMCA (1982).

 1975

-- The Broadview YMCA introduced a new Tap Dancing program for boys and girls and had a “Saturday Sports College” around specific activities such as judo, gymnastics, volleyball, etc., followed by a swim.
+- The Broadview YMCA introduced a new tap dancing program for boys and girls, and held a Saturday Sports College with activities such as judo, gymnastics, and volleyball, followed by a swim.

 1926

-- The Central YMCA Branch offered early morning radiobroadcasts that included physical drills and health talks.
+- The Central YMCA Branch offered early morning radio broadcasts that included physical drills and health talks.

 1928

-- The land for the camp was a gift from Morden Neilson, the ice cream and chocolate magnate.
-He was a long-time member of the West End Y and was President of that Y in 1925 and 1926.
+- Camp Norval, run by the West End YMCA, opened on the upper branch of the Credit River.
+The land for the camp was a gift from Morden Neilson, the ice cream and chocolate magnate.
+He was a long-time member of the West End Y and was its President in 1925 and 1926.
+An above-ground swimming pool was built as the Credit River was not deep or wide enough to swim in.
+The property was sold in the late 1980s.

 1930